Startups made easy. Sorted.

 Raise before a round

-Our SeedFAST advanced subscription agreements and SeedNOTE convertible loan notes let you raise money before a funding round.
+Our SeedFAST advance subscription agreements and SeedNOTE convertible loan notes let you raise money before a funding round.
 Ready to sign in minutes.

 Take investment now